 A life story can be composed for oneself or a relative or friend.
 It only needs to be a couple of pages long.
-A life story has the advantage being able to be reviewed by the person involved.
+A life story has the advantage of being able to be reviewed by the person involved.
 This step is good for checking the accuracy of facts and for the tone as well.
-A life story also can be a way to trigger and consolidate memories of the older – and the not so older – members of the family.
+A life story also can be a way to trigger and consolidate memories of the older – and the not-so-older – members of the family.

 As well, Grandma's or Grandpa's life story (while they are still living) can be presented as a memento to children and grandchildren.

 The best way to start is to get started.
 Get ideas down on paper, and organize them either by timeline, theme, or both.
 Don't worry about style, it can always be improved later.
 Many events of any person's life will sound bland and ordinary, but need to be included.

 A note here about personal diaries (or journals).
 A diary is written for the person writing it; a life story or memoir is written for other people.
 If a diary has been kept, this could be source material in preparing a short life story or a longer memoir.
 Also, if a diary has been kept: make sure there are instructions for after death to either have it passed down or destroyed.